Tips for Shopping at International Markets

 • Packaged adobo paste

-If you have a Middle Eastern market in your area, you can load up on magnificent spices, such as:
+If you have a Middle Eastern market in your area, you can load up on spices, such as:

-• Za’atar, a spice mixture of dried oregano and/or thyme, sesame seeds, and sumac, and sometimes cumin, coriander, and anise that provides a savory, earthy flavor to bread, salad, vegetables, and meats
+• Za’atar, a spice mixture of dried oregano and/or thyme, sesame seeds, and sumac, and sometimes cumin, coriander, and anise that provides a savory, earthy flavor to bread, salad, vegetables, and meats.

 • Aleppo pepper presents a subtle heat and earthy flavor.